POLICING AND THE POLICE - 2021/2

 The assessment strategy is designed to provide students with the opportunity to demonstrate that they have met the learning outcomes through critical engagement with a wide range of scholarly material.

-Written feedback on esay one will shape the preapretion of the seen exam
+Formative assessment and feedback: feedback in class; written feedback on esay one will shape the preapretion of the seen exam.

 - To introduce the foundations and principles of modern policing